fresh-milkshake/searcher-agent/README.md

 ## What It Does

-**Turns your goal into actionable findings** — you describe a task in natural language, the assistant plans queries, searches arXiv, ranks and analyzes papers, and sends you a concise report with the most useful items.
+**Turns your goal into actionable findings** — you describe a task in natural language, the assistant plans queries, automatically chooses the best sources (arXiv, Google Scholar, PubMed, GitHub) per query, ranks and analyzes items, and sends you a concise report with the most useful findings.

 - Plans multiple search queries for your task
+- Selects the most relevant source per query (arXiv, Google Scholar, PubMed, GitHub)
-- Retrieves candidates from arXiv
+- Retrieves candidates from multiple sources
 - Ranks with BM25 over title + abstract
 - Analyzes top items with an LLM or a local heuristic
 - Decides whether it’s worth notifying you and composes a short report